Skip to content

 Dispute properties

-Dispute properties can be be added as columns to the payments index page, and used in other HubSpot tools such as lists, reports, and workflows.
+Dispute properties can be be added as columns to the payments index page, and used in other HubSpot tools such as segments, reports, and workflows.
 The dispute properties are:

 • Dispute create date: the date the dispute was created.